Examine filter context

 The HASONEVALUE function returns TRUE when a given column reference has been filtered down to a single value.

 The SELECTEDVALUE function simplifies the task of determining what a single value could be.
-When the function is passed a column reference, it'll return a single value, or when more than one value is in filter context, it'll return BLANK (or an alternate value that you pass to the function).
+When the function is passed a column reference, it returns a single value, or when more than one value is in filter context, it returns BLANK (or an alternate value that you pass to the function).

-In the following example, you will use the HASONEVALUE function.
+In the following example, you use the HASONEVALUE function.
 Add the following measure, which calculates sales commission, to the Sales table.
-Note that, at Adventure Works, the commission rate is 10 percent of revenue for all countries/regions except the United States.
+At Adventure Works, the commission rate is 10 percent of revenue for all countries/regions except the United States.
 In the United States, salespeople earn 15 percent commission.
 Format the measure as currency with two decimal places, and then add it to the table that is found on Page 3 of the report.

 Sales Commission =